tianhaoz95/cs260proj/README.md

 ## Contribute
 Please send pull request only.
 Do not commit to the repo!
 Do not commit to the repo!
 Do not commit to the repo!

+Email me at either one of two email addesses if you want to be a collaborator or need access to database or server.